Jells Park shared-use trail

 We worked with Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation to develop and implement a Cultural Heritage Management Plan to ensure the cultural values of the site are protected.

-Environmental impacts will be minimised wherever possible for this project.
+Environmental impacts were minimised wherever possible for this project.

 The Department of Energy, Environment and Climate Action